chawki-ifaoui/vue-expense-tracker/README.md

 - **Responsive Cards**: Modern card-based layout with proper elevation
 - **Typography**: Inter font for excellent readability
 - **Icons**: Meaningful icons throughout the interface for better UX
+- **Mobile-First Design**: Optimized for mobile devices with touch-friendly elements

+## 📱 Mobile Features

+- **Touch-Friendly Interface**: All buttons and interactive elements sized for touch
+- **Responsive Layout**: Adapts perfectly to different screen sizes
+- **Mobile Navigation**: Optimized app bar and navigation for mobile
+- **Form Optimization**: Mobile-optimized form fields with proper keyboard handling
+- **PWA Support**: Can be installed as a mobile app on supported devices
+- **Landscape Mode**: Optimized layout for landscape orientation
+- **High DPI Support**: Crisp graphics on high-resolution displays

 ## 📦 Installation